Join us for Worship | Sundays @ 10:30 A.M.

 Those in need:

-Long-term needs: Doreen, people of the Caribbean, Billy H Sr, Peggy L, Marty, Merdell & Dielka, Shaundra Johnson, Pauline, John M, John Jr, Carolyn W, Wendy, Jennie C, David, Liam, Nathan & Zachary, Haley, Brendan & parents Sujal & Anita, Garry, David, Susan, Annemarie, Chuck, Stephen, Noah, Zoe, Andrew, Anne M, Mickey & Apryllee.
+Long-term needs: Nancy S, Pauline M, Flo T, Dorian S, people of the Caribbean, Billy H Sr, Peggy L, Marty F, Merdell & Dielka, Shandra Johnson, John M, John Jr, Carolyn W, Wendy, Jennie C, David, Liam, Nathan & Zachary, Haley, Brendan & parents Sujal & Anita, Garry, David, Susan, Annemarie, Chuck, Stephen, Noah, Zoe, Andrew, Anne M, Mickey & Apryllee.